CharlieMallon/javascript30/README.md

 Upgrades added:

 ### Flex Panels Image Gallery
-CSS flexbox and transitions
+This uses minimal js to open/close panels, it is a good into to flexbox and CSS transitions.
 Things to add
--
+-   only one panel is open at a time

-Completed: </br>
+Completed: 05/03/2022 </br>
 Upgrades added:

  <!--